seL4/docs/Hardware/sabreLite.rst

 sf probe || sf probe 1

 # Erase 0x100000 bytes from the SPI flash starting at address 0x00000000
-# This covers both u-boot and its saved environment.
+# This covers both U-Boot and its saved environment.
 sf erase 0 0x100000

 # Copy ${filesize} bytes from RAM at address 0x12000000 to SPI flash at address 0x00000000